 A Brief History

-On May 26, 1896, Bram Stoker’s horror novel, Dracula, was published.
+On May 26, 1897, Bram Stoker’s horror novel, Dracula, was published.
 Before and since, horror stories have terrified us, whether at the movies, around a campfire, or under our bedroom covers reading a spooky book with a flashlight.
 Here we list 10 of the greatest horror stories of all time.
 (It was not easy to omit classics like the Saw movies and the Hannibal Lecter stories, but that is what sequels are for.)
-As we all have our own special fears, perhaps your ideas are different than ours.
-Feel free to share your favorite nominees for greatest horror stories.

 10. The Human Centipede, 2009.